-How do you scout locations for a business video shoot?
+How do you scout locations for a training video shoot?

-Scout locations for your next corporate video shoot with these eight Pro-Tips, especially if you are a marketing manager, training professional, or business owner.
+Scout locations for your next training video shoot with these eight Pro-Tips.
 Searching for the right place to record video is vital to a successful production.
-Even though Scout Locations is #11 on my pre-production checklist, it’s just as valuable as the other items and should not be overlooked in the interest of time or budget.
+Even though Scout Locations is #11 on our pre-production checklist, it’s just as valuable as the other items and should not be overlooked in the interest of time or budget.

 Time of day

 Scout when you will record to get a sense of what is typically going on during your recording hours.

 Schedule an hour from the time you arrive until the time you leave.

 Note the address, where to park, where to unload gear, and how you will gain access to the building (if applicable).

 Capture images to help you visualize camera angles, backgrounds, and lighting configurations as you discuss with your camera crew.

 Find power outlets you may need for certain types of gear (lights, monitors, etc.)

 Pay attention to auto traffic, people talking, and the HVAC system, as they can cause issues during video recording.